alan-hadyk/grocify/README.md

 8. The user can modify the list and add his own items to it.
 9. The user can also add more ingredients to the list based on another recipe.
 10. Having a ready list, the user can go to the store and mark off the next items on the list while shopping.
+11. Later on, user might share a recipe or shopping list with another user.

 ### Implementation Plan